 The Eastridge to BART Regional Corridor Project is a 2.6-mile extension from the existing Alum Rock Station to Eastridge Transit Center.
 The alignment will be primarily grade separated.
 The Project is being implemented in phases.
-Phase I was completed in the Spring of 2015, and included the installation of sidewalk, landscape and street lighting on Capital Expressway from Capital Avenue to Tully Road and the reconfiguration of the Eastridge Transit Center.
+Phase I was completed in the Spring of 2015, and included the installation of sidewalk, landscape, and street lighting on Capital Expressway from Capital Avenue to Tully Road and the reconfiguration of the Eastridge Transit Center.
 Phase 2 will extend light rail from the existing Alum Rock Light Rail Station to the Eastridge Transit Center.
 Light rail will operate primarily in the center of Capitol Expressway in an elevated track structure from Capitol Avenue to Tully Road.
 The Eastridge extension will include two stations: Story and Eastridge.
-Design is 100% complete and the project will go out to bid during first half of 2022.
 The SSCP was approved by the CPUC in Resolution ST-88 (5/24/2007), however, VTA provided an updated revision of the SSCP in early 2020 and CPUC reviewed and approved the revision in July 2020.
 Currently, the project has almost completed preliminary engineering design phase and utility relocation is occurring currently.
 VTA is getting ready to bid the project.
 CPUC staff plan to attend future meetings related to this project.